Guido Tarlati: Bishop

 The electoral meeting following the death of Bishop Ildebrandino (1289–1312) chose to proceed by the "Way of compromise" and elected two persons, both Canons of the cathedral, to make the selection.
 They chose Guido, and the rest of the electoral meeting concurred and ratified the election.
 Guido immediately accepted, and procurators were chosen to carry the record of the election to the Papal Court at Avignon.
 Pope Clement V appointed a committee of three cardinals to look into the election and the character of the candidate, and when a favorable report was received, he issued a confirmation of the election of Bishop Guido on 7 July 1312.

 He embarked on an activist program, building a wall around the city, and creating a new silver and copper currency.
 His program also included military conquest; on his funeral monument appear the names of: Lusignano, Chiusi, Fronzoli, Castel Focognano, Rondina, Bucine, Caprese, Lacerina, and Monte Sansovino.

+Patronages and war

+The gilded three-story altarpiece, the Arezzo (or Aretine or Tarlati) Polyptych, was commissioned in 1320 by Bishop Tarlati for the Santa Maria della Pieve in Arezzo.
+At its centre is the Madonna (draped in a magnificent ermine-lined robe) and Child, flanked (from left to right) by the saints Donatus (Arezzo's patron saint), John the Evangelist, John the Baptist, and Matthew.

 In 1321 he was declared seignior of Arezzo, a position he held until his death.
 During his administration he supported Uguccione della Faggiola and Castruccio Castracani, lords of Lucca, in their wars against Florence.